James Daniel Gilbert: Liberal MP

 Gilbert entered the House of Commons at a by-election in January 1916 in his home constituency and LCC seat of West Newington.
 The sitting Member of Parliament (MP), Captain Cecil Norton, who had held the seat since 1892 was given a peerage.
 The Unionist candidate, Warwick Brookes, decided to stand aside in the by-election under the terms of a truce between the political parties during the war and endorsed Gilbert's candidacy.
-This left Gilbert a straight fight with independent candidate, J J Terrett and he won the contest easily by 2,646 votes to Terrett's 787.
+This left Gilbert a straight fight with independent Labour candidate, J J Terrett and he won the contest easily by 2,646 votes to Terrett's 787.
 Brookes’ decision to give way may have been influenced by the fact that he was soon after adopted as Coalition Unionist candidate for Mile End which he went on to win.
 Like its equivalent LCC seat, the West Newington Parliamentary constituency was renamed for the 1918 general election.
 It became Central Southwark and Gilbert held it at the general elections of 1918, 1922 and 1923, this time in a three-cornered contest, before losing to Labour in 1924, again in a three-cornered fight.